simon-loose/c3d2OpenSim/README.md

+# Startup instructions
 In order to code in Python with OpenSim, you need a properly set up Python environment to run your code.
 Below you can find a step-by-step guide on how to set up this environment.
+With a functional setup, you can run all code in this repository:
+* ***c3d2OS.py:***
+Takes a .c3d file or a folder containing .c3d files and converts these to .mot (forces) and .trc (marker trajectories) files.
+* ***OpenSim_BatchProcessing_IK_ID.py:***
+Opens an input dialog allowing you to select options to run IK and/or ID.
+Requires different input files and folders based on desired processes to run.
+Step-by-step instructions can be found at the top of the code.
+Output is stored in a folder called OpenSim at the same level as the input data folder
+* ***ScaleMuscles.py:***
+Scales max muscle forces for all muscles in a scaled muscle based on model mass and outputs a model with scales muscles

 # Option 1: PyCharm IDE
 1. Download and install PyCharm: https://www.jetbrains.com/pycharm/download/